Andrea L. Bertozzi - News Articles from Research Group

 NBC Learn video featuring Bertozzi and P Jeffrey Brantingham.

-Crime fighting with number crunching: UCLA researchers develop algorithm to predict crime Mariam Ibrahim, Edmonton Journal, May 11, 2013
+Crunching numbers to catch bad buys Mariam Ibrahim, Edmonton Journal, May 11, 2013

 Oil Spill Research